National Public Investment System of Argentina

 Governing Statutory Body:

-The Secretariat of Budget Assessment, Public Investment and Public-Private Participation (SEPIPyPPP) of the Minister Cabinet Leadership (JGM) is the authority to apply the SNIP.
+The Secretariat of Cabinet of the Minister Cabinet Leadership (JGM) is the authority to apply the SNIP.
 Its functions are focused on regulatory aspects and inter-institutional coordination for the formulation of the National Public Investment Plan (PNIP).
 In particular, it has the power to formulate instrumentation, complementary or explanatory regulations of the Law on Public Investments entering into the administrative acts required for the integral management of the SNIP.
 Moreover, it informs and advises Minister Cabinet Leadership of the Nation on the inter-institutional coordination for sectoral prioritization of public investment and shows them for consideration the PNIP proposal prepared by the National Directorate of Public Investment (DNIP).
 The DNIP is the body responsible for the SNIP and has the following fundamental goals:

-- Controlling the formulation and assessment of investment projects carried out by the public entities, in terms of compliance with the established methodologies, guidelines and procedures;
+1. Controlling the formulation and assessment of investment projects carried out by public entities, in terms of compliance with the established methodologies, guidelines and procedures;

-- Managing the public investment project bank (BAPIN) which supplies adequate, timely and reliable information on the public investment projects.
+4. Managing the the public investment project bank (BAPIN), which supplies adequate, timely and reliable information on public investment projects.

 The National Budget Office (ONP) intervenes in the formulation, execution programming, modifications and assessment of the budgets of the National Public Administration (APN).
 The ONP annually communicates the budget limits to each of the APN’s institutions.
 Once the budget available for each entity is known, they select the projects (already assessed by DNIP) with own criteria, which will finally form part of the PAIP.
 The DNIP sends the investment plan to the ONP to be incorporated into the annual budget.
 Additionally, the ONP, in coordination with the DNIP, is in charge of supervising the budget execution of the public investment projects, as well as their physical progress.
 The records of this progress are kept in the Integrated Financial Planning System (SIDIF).